← Back to 史記

 33

-In the sixteenth year of Duke Gong's reign, initially, Jin's Prince Chong Er, while in exile, passed through Cao.
-The lord of Cao was discourteous and wished to see his fused ribs.
+In the sixteenth year of Duke Gong's reign, Jin's Prince Chong Er, while in exile, passed through Cao.
+The lord of Cao was discourteous and wanted to inspect his double ribs.
 Xi Fu Ji remonstrated, but the lord did not listen.
 Xi Fu Ji privately befriended Chong Er.
-In the twenty-first year, Duke Wen of Jin, Chong Er, attacked Cao, captured Duke Gong and returned with him, and commanded the army not to enter Xi Fu Ji's clan alley.
-Someone persuaded Duke Wen of Jin, saying: 'Formerly Duke Huan of Qi assembled the feudal lords and restored those of different surnames; Now you imprison the lord of Cao and destroy those of the same surname.
-How can you command the feudal lords?'
-Jin then returned Duke Gong.
+In the twenty-first year, Duke Wen of Jin, Chong Er, attacked Cao, captured Duke Gong, and brought him back.
+He then ordered the army not to enter the quarter of Xi Fu Ji's clan.
+Someone persuaded Duke Wen of Jin, saying, "Formerly, Duke Huan of Qi assembled the feudal lords and restored states of other surnames; now you have imprisoned the lord of Cao and are extinguishing a state of your own surname.
+How can you command the feudal lords?"
+Jin then returned Duke Gong to Cao.

 34

-In the twenty-fifth year, Duke Wen of Jin died.
+Duke Wen of Jin died in the twenty-fifth year.
 In the thirty-fifth year, Duke Gong died, and his son Duke Wen Shou succeeded him.
 Duke Wen died in the twenty-third year of his reign, and his son Duke Xuan Qiang succeeded him.
 Duke Xuan died in the seventeenth year of his reign, and his younger brother Duke Cheng Fu Chu succeeded him.

 35